nigelorion/tic-tac-toe/README.md

 * When game is over, user will be prompted to play again
  * This option will reload the board

+If computer has two in a row, and third square is unoccupied, place in unoccupied square If human has two in a row, and third square is unoccupied, place in unoccupied square Create an opportunity where computer has two threats to wins Block human fork if human is preparing one
+Place mark in center
+Place mark in opposite corner
+Place marker in empty corner
+Place marker in empty side

 coordinates1

 (0,0)(0,1)(0,2)